-The following map (Figure 1) shows natural and man-made features and structures in the survey area.
-Information on sediments in the harbour was obtained from the navigational charts of the area (Land Information New Zealand Charts Numbers 5124 and 5125, both published July 1994), and from information on sediment type collected during sled-sampling for previous monitoring surveys (NIWA, unpublished data).
-Information on shoreline composition (beaches, rocky shores, sea defences, etc.) and artificial structures was obtained from the navigational charts, GoogleTM Earth, and personal knowledge.
+The following maps show features of the port (Figure 1) and natural and man-made habitats and structures in the survey area (Figure 2).
+Information on sediments in the harbour was obtained from the navigational charts of the area (Land Information New Zealand Chart Number 4432, published July 2008), from the investigations by Carter et al. (1981), and from information on sediment type collected during sled- and grab-sampling during baseline biological surveys by NIWA on behalf of MAFBNZ (see below, unpublished data).
+Information on shoreline composition (beaches, rocky shores, sea defences, etc.) and artificial structures was obtained from the navigational chart and GoogleTM Earth.
 Habitat data were mapped by eye, since we are not aware of any sources of georeferenced information.
 Information from GoogleTM Earth is georeferenced and coordinates were used to map the structures in GIS.
+Figure 1 Port Taranaki, showing the location of the port on the north Taranaki coast (upper) and port facilities mentioned in the text.